Former Indian PM Vajpayee dies at 93

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-NEW DELHI: Former Indian prime minister Atal Bihari Vajpayee passed away on Thursday in New Delhi at the age of 93, the Indian media reported.
+NEW DELHI: Former Indian prime minister Atal Bihari Vajpayee passed away on Thursday in New Delhi at the age of 93, Indian media report.

 During Vajpayee's last days, Indian PM Narendra Modi and other leaders also visited him at the hospital and inquired about his health.
 Vajpayee first became PM of India for only 16 days — May 16-31, 1996.
 He was re-elected for prime minister-ship in March 1998, where he remained in the office until May 13, 2004.